Validation of Triage

 also in diagnostic colonoscopy among subjects with symptoms attributable to CRC.

-- for health budgets
+- in health economics

-an unpleasant examination with possible risk of side effects.
+with possible risk as a side effect.

 The project with additional protocols has been approved by